nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-04-16-using-multiple-email-alias-existing-microsoft-id/index.md

 resourceType: blog
 slug: using-multiple-email-alias-existing-microsoft-id
 aliases:
   - /blog/using-multiple-email-alias-existing-microsoft-id
 tags:
   - live-id
   - microsoft-id
 categories:
   - news-and-reviews
-coverImage: nakedalm-windows-logo-7-7.png
+preview: nakedalm-windows-logo-7-7.png
 ---

 Did you know that you can have multiple email alias associated with an existing Microsoft ID (formally Live ID).
 The first thing that you should do if you receive a new email address, wither corporate or personal, is associate it with your current Microsoft ID.